Overview of the Modern Knife Maker

 offers for the individual craftsman and artist.

-The modern knife maker makes knives, of
+The modern knife maker makes knives, of course.
+There is,

-course.
-There is, unfortunately, no more specific and elegant term
+unfortunately, no fashionable or more elegant term

 for the person who makes knives.
 When the term knifemaker is used in contemporary